-Click the DONATE link below to help Free the Annals today!
+We still rely on the voluntary contributions of individuals, governments, and industry from around the world to support our general programme of work, so click the DONATE link below if you or your organisation is interested!
 If you prefer to contribute by bank transfer or cheque, please contact Kelsey.Cloutier@icrp.org for more information.

 ICRP is an international, independent registered charity, relying on voluntary contributions to support our work.
 Our ~250 expert members from more than 30 countries and all disciplines relevant to radiological protection volunteer their time to ICRP.
 Together we develop the System of Radiological Protection, which forms the basis of standards, legislation, guidance, programmes, and practice worldwide.
 This helps ensure that patients, workers, the public, and the environment are protected against detrimental effects of radiation exposure.